creativedrewy/NATIV/README.md

 --- | --- |
 Ethereum | Solana |

-But it won't stop there; NATIV aims to be the premiere NFT gallery for all blockchains.
-If you want to help add support for additional blockchain, see the contributing secion.
+But it won't stop here; NATIV aims to be the premiere NFT gallery for all blockchains.
+If you want to help add support for additional blockchains, see the contributing section.

 ## Technologies